anubhav756/clicky/README.md

 # Clicky!
-Clicky is a simple meteor app to demonstrate the concepts of *PubSub* and *Optimistic UI* features in MeteorJS.
+Clicky is a simple meteor app to demonstrate the concepts of *Fast Rendering* and *Optimistic UI* features in Meteor.

 **[Live Demo](https://clicky.now.sh)**